Restoration of power after Storm Amy could take until early next week

 The Electricity Supply Board (ESB) and NIE Networks said that there were hundreds of thousands without power across the island at the height of the storm’s impact.

-That number had fallen significantly by midday on Saturday, with 49,000 without power in the Republic of Ireland and 18,000 in Northern Ireland.
+That number had fallen significantly by 5pm on Saturday, with approximately 26,000 properties still without power in the Republic of Ireland and 9,000 in Northern Ireland.

 An ESB spokesman said it could be the “early part of next week” before all customers have their power restored, while NIE Networks also said it could be Monday evening “at the latest”.